Categories: AI

 Neural Networks

 One of the most popular AI/ML models, Neural Networks, is set up a bit like the human brain, with lots of layers and connections called artificial neurons.
-These networks are great for recognizing speech, figuring out what’s in pictures, and understanding language.
+These networks excel at tasks requiring pattern recognition, such as speech analysis, object identification, and language comprehension.

 Support Vector Machines (SVM)

-SVM is a fast and effective model, especially when you don’t have a lot of data.
-It’s really good at sorting data into two groups (binary classification).
-Even though there are newer methods like neural networks, SVM is quicker and works better with small datasets, like when you’re classifying text.
-It’s a type of supervised learning, so it’s used for sorting things into groups, spotting outliers, and guessing numbers.
+SVM is a fast and effective model, especially when data is limited.
+It excels at sorting data into two groups (binary classification).
+While newer methods like neural networks exist, SVM remains quicker and more efficient with small datasets, such as text classification.
+As a type of supervised learning, SVM helps group items, detect outliers, and predict values.

 Supervised Learning Models